 Individual security weights are driven by combining our notion of future profits and our forecast of risk, the ultimate process by which we create portfolios.
 We seek to maximize expected return while minimizing risk — tracking error in our benchmark-relative work; total volatility in the case of our managed-volatility and absolute-return strategies.
-We employ commonsense rules to minimize risk — sector, industry, country, beta, and market-cap guardrails, as well as specific-risk and liquidity-limited stock positions.
+We employ commonsense rules to minimize risk — sector, industry, country, beta, specific-risk, and market-cap guardrails, as well as liquidity-limited stock positions.
 In addition, we consider four other categories of factors to manage our active risk exposure:

 Countries — Exposure is controlled or neutralized.

 Industries — Within sectors, exposure is controlled but is not neutralized.

 Market Cap — Capitalization risk is managed at the portfolio level.